breadcrumbs--red-border

 Health information sheets

-We have a downloadable information sheet about Welcome to the Emergency Department (PDF, 329.24 KB).
-This was written for Canberra Hospital emergency department but a lot of the information is relevant to North Canberra Hospital emergency department, too.
+We have a downloadable information sheet about [PDF 367kB].
+This was written for Canberra Hospital emergency department, but a lot of the information is relevant to North Canberra Hospital emergency department, too.

 We also have this information available in other languages: